zeykatecool/betterElements/README.md

 > ⚠️ Warning: IconButton icons need to be `32x32` for better results.

 # Latest Updates
+- Added `Shadow` Element.You can add shadow to all elements now.
 - Added `zindex` property.You can change zindex of all elements.
 - `Borders` are now renders together with the element they are attached to.
 - Added `function checkIfElementUnderOtherElements(element)...`.You can't interact with other elements which is under of the element.